alowjw08/UMFeed/README.md

 # UMFeed - A Mobile Application to Fight Hunger and Promote Nutrition

-UMFeed is a mobile application developed as part of the WIA2007 Mobile Application Development course.
-The app is designed to address critical issues of hunger, food insecurity, and poor nutrition - aligned with the United Nations Sustainable Development Goals (SDG 2 and SDG 3).
-It specifically targets vulnerable groups such as Malaysia’s B40 community, aiming to enhance access to affordable, nutritious food while promoting sustainable food practices.
+UMFeed is a mobile application created as part of an advanced mobile development project.
+The app tackles pressing challenges like hunger, food insecurity, and poor nutrition in line with key United Nations Sustainable Development Goals (SDG 2 and SDG 3).
+It is designed to serve vulnerable communities—particularly Malaysia’s B40 group—by improving access to affordable, nutritious meals and encouraging sustainable food practices.

 ## Key Features & Functional Modules